adithyak2k03/Movie-Recommendation-Boltzmann-Machines/README.md

 # Movie-Recommendation-Boltzmann-Machines

-Applies Collaborative using Restricted Boltzmann Machines to develop a movie recommender system.
+Applies Collaborative filtering using Restricted Boltzmann Machines to develop a movie recommender system.

 # Datasets used:
 Movies Lens dataset